The following limitations govern courses taken for credit by cross-registration.

 Students who cross-register into the GSD will be graded according to the GSD grading system; letter grades will not be awarded.

 GSD students cannot cross-register into another course on a pass/fail or satisfactory/unsatisfactory basis, even if the host school allows it.
-Cross-registered courses must be graded according to the host school’s standard, ordinal system.
+As noted above, the only exception to this policy is when the course is ONLY offered on a pass/fail or satisfactory/unsatisfactory basis.
+Otherwise, cross-registered courses must be graded according to the host school’s standard, ordinal system.

 |Graduate School of Design||DIS, HP, P||LP||F|